-- A. Administrative Plan Policy manual that details rules and policies that govern the subsidized programs under the HACSB. - B. At Risk of Becoming Homeless Individuals and families: - 1.
-Whose income is below thirty percent (30%) of the median family income for the areas as determined by HUD; - 2.
-Who do not have sufficient resources or support networks, e.g., family, friends, faithbased or other social networks, immediately available to prevent them from moving to an emergency shelter; and - 3.
-Who meet one (1) of the six (6) other requirements listed in Code of Federal Regulations (CFR) Title 24, section 576.2 (iii). - C. Coordinated Entry System (CES): A database used to identify, assess, and prioritize homeless individuals and families for housing and services based on vulnerability and severity of need.
-The database is designed to ensure people experiencing homelessness receive the right housing intervention and prioritize people who need supportive housing the most to be able to access it as quickly as possible. - D. Family At least two or more individuals who are related by blood or marriage.
-The term family is used interchangeably with "applicant", "participant" or "client" in this MOU. - E. Family Obligations Agreement/Voucher Contract between the eligible participant and the HACSB that details the requirements, rules, policies, and responsibilities for participation in the Program.
-A contract signed by the eligible participant with HACSB does not preclude or override any requirements made by CFS or OHS or contained in the Landlord/tenant Lease. - F. FUP-Eligible Family A family that the Public Child Welfare Agency (PCWA) has certified as a family for whom the lack of adequate housing is a primary factor in the imminent placement of the family's child, or children, in out-of home care, or in the delay of discharge of a child, or children, to the family from out-of-home care.
+- A. Administrative Plan Policy manual that details rules and policies that govern the subsidized programs under the HACSB. - B. At Risk of Becoming Homeless Individuals and families: - Whose income is below thirty (30%) of the median family income for the areas as determined by the United States Department of Housing and Urban Development (HUD); - 2.
+Who do not have sufficient resources or support networks, e.g., family, friends, faith based or other social networks, immediately available to prevent them from moving to an emergency shelter; and - 3.
+Who meet one (1) of the seven (7) other requirements listed in Code of Federal Regulations (CFR) Title 24, section 576.2(iii). - C. Coordinated Entry System (CES): A database used to identify, assess, and prioritize homeless individuals and families for housing and services based on vulnerability and severity of need.
+The database is designed to ensure people experiencing homelessness receive the right housing intervention and prioritize people who need supportive housing the most to be able to access services as quickly as possible.